Notes on the balance sheet

 2.1 Current accounts (covering the minimum reserve system)

-Current accounts contain the credit balances on the transaction accounts of credit institutions that are required to hold minimum reserves, excluding funds of credit institutions that are not freely disposable and accounts of credit institutions exempt from minimum reserve requirements, which are disclosed separately under liability item 3 ‘Other liabilities to euro area credit institutions denominated in euro’.
-Banks’ minimum reserve balances have been remunerated since 1 January 1999 at the latest available marginal interest rate used by the Eurosystem in its tenders for main refinancing operations.
+Current accounts contain the credit balances of the transaction accounts of credit institutions that are required to hold minimum reserves, excluding funds of credit institutions that are not freely disposable and accounts of credit institutions exempt from minimum reserve requirements, which are disclosed separately under liability item 3 ‘Other liabilities to euro area credit institutions denominated in euro’.
+Banks’ minimum reserve balances until 20 December 2022 were remunerated at the latest available marginal interest rate used by the Eurosystem in its tenders for main refinancing operations.
+On 27 October 2022 the Governing Council decided that, starting from 21 December 2022, these balances will be remunerated at the Eurosystem’s deposit facility rate.
 Since June 2014, the reserve holdings exceeding the required minimum reserves are remunerated at zero per cent or the deposit facility rate, whichever is lower.

 2.2 Deposit facility